realgrm/toolbox-desktop-integration/README.md

 - flatpak
 Many apps are not ported to this format yet
 - inside podman container trough toolbox
 Is design to install CLI programs and not GUI programs.
 So when a GUI app is installed, it is not fully integrated to the system.
 For example, ther's no app shortcut in the App Grip.
-In other words, the .desktop file is not present in the correct location to be visible.
+In other words, the desktop file is not present in the correct location to be visible.

-So this page shows the manual steps taken to minimally integrate this .desktop file with Silverblue.
+So this page shows the manual steps taken to minimally integrate this desktop file with Silverblue.
 And aims to create some way of doing it automatically.
 The manual steps were tested with a few different apps, and in all of them, only one toolbox was created.